Name Change After Marriage in New York

 New York offers a number of generous name change options.
 It's important to note that while you can unofficially adopt a new name in this state just by using it, in the vast majority of circumstances, a marriage certificate, divorce decree, or court order will be required to make it official, such as in governmental, academic or professional documents.
-Here are a number of facts you need to know before you decide to seek a change of name within the state of New York.
+There are a number of facts you need to know before you decide to seek a change of name within the state of New York or New York City (NYC).

 First Step… Getting Your Marriage License